Skip to main content

 What Is Landlord Insurance?

-You can also get rent guarantee insurance to cover lost income in the event of necessary eviction proceeding or should the property becomes uninhabitable due to circumstances outside of your control.
+You can also get rent guarantee insurance to cover lost income in the event of necessary eviction proceedings or should the property become uninhabitable due to circumstances outside of your control.

 What Does Landlord Insurance Cover?